mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 s.set_platform("tv") # Running on a Connected TV
 ```

-For a full list of supported platforms, please see the [[Snowplow Tracker Protocol]].
+For a full list of supported platforms, please see the [Snowplow Tracker Protocol](Snowplow Tracker Protocol#1-common-parameters-platform-and-event-independent).

 [Back to top](#top)